On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: Conclusions

 \section{Conclusions}

 In this paper, we extended the results related to the boundary of the admissible set from \cite{Levine_2013} to include disturbances and the maximal robust positively invariant set from \cite{Esterhuizen_2020} to include controls.
 In the setting of robust admissible sets, both control and disturbance inputs act simultaneously on the state of a nonlinear system subject to state and input constraints.
 We have obtained a characterization of the boundary of the robust admissible set, divided in two parts, the usable part and the barrier.
 We have proven that the barrier is made of system trajectories running along it until they intersect tangentially with the active state constraints.
-Moreover, the corresponding tangent hyperplane is locally separating the robust admissible set and its complement, and is given by a saddle-point condition of the Hamiltonian along the barrier, in the spirit of Pontryagin's maximum principle.
+Moreover, the corresponding tangent hyperplane is locally separating the robust admissible set and its complement, and is given by a saddle-point condition of the Hamiltonian along the barrier, a saddle-point version of the Pontryagin's maximum principle.
 These theoretical results were then applied to compute the boundary of the robust admissible set for an adaptive cruise control system, originally introduced in \cite{Ames_2014} and extended to a robust setting in \cite{Xu_2015}.
-The control barrier function framework there adopted appears to be complementary to ours.
+The control barrier function framework adopted by these authors appears to be complementary to ours.

+Let us stress, moreover, that the example shows that our barrier construction does not need to be re-computed for each parameter value since it is done once for all exploiting an explicit dependence on the system dynamics.

-For the future, we might study the possibility of solving optimal control problems subject to state and input constraints and to disturbances by performing the optimization on the state space restricted to the robust admissible set and exploiting the fact that its boundary is explicitly known.
-We thus aim at evaluating if some simplifications can be obtained in this way.
+Our approach might open the possibility of solving optimal control or model predictive control problems subject to state and input constraints and to disturbances in two steps by performing the optimization on the state space restricted to the robust admissible set, once its boundary is explicitly known.
+We thus may evaluate if some simplifications can be obtained in this way.
+Note that it requires to have access to a suitably simple numerical representation of the admissible set to avoid deteriorating the performances of such an approach.
+Future research may address this challenge.